realpython/realpython-blog/2016/2016-05-10-deploying-a-django-app-and-postgresql-to-aws-elastic-beanstalk.markdown

 **Python version**

 Next, the CLI should automagically detect that you are using Python and just ask for confirmation.
 Say yes.
 Then you need to select a platform version.
-Select `Python 2.7`.
+You have 2 different options here for Python 3:

+* Python 3.4
+* Python 3.4 (Preconfigured - Docker)

+If you're a hipster, choose the 'Preconfigured - Docker' choice, otherwise go with the normal 'Python 3.4'.
+No, only teasing; the basic difference is this:

+#### Python 3.4

+This gives you an EC2 image running 64bit Amazon Linux with Python 3.4 pre-installed.
+The front end web server is apache, with mod_wsgi installed.
+This is the "standard" or "traditional" way that Beanstalk works.
+In other words, with this option Beanstalk will create EC2 images for you, and you can use the `ebextension` files we will talk about later to customize the EC2 image.

+#### Python 3.4 (Preconfigured - Docker)

+This gives you an EC2 image running Docker, with a Docker image already setup for you.
+The Docker image runs 64bit Debian Jessie with Python 3.4, nginx 1.8 and uWSGI 2.0.8.
+Because you're basically interacting with the Docker image directly, if you choose this route you would use standard Docker configuration techniques (i.e., a 'Dockerfile'), and then you don't have to do much that is AWS Beanstalk specific, as Beanstalk knows how to manage the Docker image for you.

+For this article we will focus on the "standard" or "traditional" way of using an EC2 image, so choose the 'Python 3.4' option and let's move on.

 **SSH**